angelacolmen/texas-history-semantic-search/README.md

 This project does not claim ownership of any underlying digital objects and does not reproduce them.
 All links point back to the original records at the Portal to Texas History.

-## About

-Built by Angela Colmenares, AI Librarian.
-This project sits at the intersection of information science and applied machine learning, exploring how modern embedding models can expand access to cultural heritage collections.

 \---

 *Data sourced from the* [*Portal to Texas History*](https://texashistory.unt.edu/)*, maintained by the University of North Texas Libraries.
 Dataset licensed CC0.*